 Though more than 200 wine and grape producers within the boundaries of the Stellenbosch Wine of Origin classification were included on the Route, we only had time to visit a smattering of them.
 The first winery in the Stellenbosch area we stopped at was Blaauwklippen Wine Estate.

 Blaauwklippen was founded in 1682 but it wasn’t until 1688 that the first vineyards were planted in the fertile soil of the estate.
 Jump forward to 1899, when famed businessman and politician Cecil Rhodes became the owner of Blaauwklippen, but only for one day!
-Blaauwklippen was one of the first members of the Stellenbosch Wine Route
+Blaauwklippen was one of the first members of the Stellenbosch Wine Route.

 By 1977 the very first Zinfandel grapes were planted on Blaauwklippen, with the first wines produced three years later.
 The winery became the first outside of the US to join Zinfandel Advocates and Producers in 2008, because of their array of Zinfandel products.